 - Swimsuit (optional): for the hot springs in Aguas Calientes.

-- Power bank & chargers
+- Power bank & chargers: to keep devices charged.

 - Extra cash in soles

-Machu Picchu Guided Tour — packing list
+Machu Picchu Guided Tour Packing List

 On the morning of your Machu Picchu visit, check out and store your carry‑on at the Aguas Calientes hotel.
 Take only a light, comfortable daypack up to the citadel.